xxh/xxh-plugin-bash-ohmybash/README.md

 xxh yourhost +s bash +if
 ```

 The default theme used is agnoster.
-To update set the environmental variable `OSH_THEME` to your desired theme in the XXH config filg located at `~/.config/xxh/config.xxhc`
+To change the theme, set the environmental variable `OSH_THEME` to your desired theme in the XXH config file located at `~/.config/xxh/config.xxhc`

 Example:
 ```YAML